wp-plugins/email-encoder-bundle/readme.txt

 * Widget Logic options bug

 = 0.41 =
-* Solved bug by improving regular expression for mailto links
+* Fixed bug by improving regular expression for mailto links
 * Changed script attribute `language` to `type`
 * Script only loaded on options page (hopefully this solves the dashboard toggle problem some people are experiencing)
 * Added support for widget_content filter of the Logic Widget plugin